 Crystal and I are working on our tenth year of marriage this year.
-She asked me to think of five things that keeps magnetism alive within marriage.
+She asked me to think of five things that keep magnetism alive within marriage.
 I immediately came up with five things that she found to be interesting.
-She told me to write up this post to explain it further because she said that this wasn’t the responses she expected me to say.
+She told me to write up this post to explain it further because she said that this wasn’t the response she expected me to say.

 In order for any marriage to survive there has to be love at the core of it.
 Love within a relationship can truly help it to conquer all things that life throws their way.
 Believe me when I say that life can throw some pretty big obstacles at a couple.
 However, the definition of love has truly only been completely defined in a Bible.
 While I’m not an overly religious man, I must say that the definition of true love that the Bible gives is a wonderful way to define love.